Pakistan's ex-PM Imran Khan wounded in shooting at protest

 The violence, which follows Khan's ouster as prime minister in a no-confidence vote in April, raised new concerns about growing political instability in Pakistan, a country with a long history of political violence and assassinations.

-The Interior Ministry said the government has ordered an investigation of the incident.
+Sharif condemned Thursday's attack and ordered his government to investigate the incident.
+He added that he was praying for Khan, adding: "Violence should have no place in our country’s politics.”

-The attack happened in the Wazirabad district in the eastern Punjab province where the former cricket star turned Islamist politician was traveling in a large convoy of trucks and cars heading toward the capital of Islamabad.
+The attack happened in the Wazirabad district in the eastern Punjab province where the former cricket star-turned-Islamist politician was traveling in a large protest convoy of trucks and cars heading for the capital of Islamabad.
 The convoy is part of his campaign aimed at forcing the government to hold early elections.

 District police officer Ghazanfar Ali said one person was killed and nine others were wounded in the attack.

 Among the wounded was Faisal Javed, a lawmaker from Tehreek-e-Insaf.
-In a video statement, with bloodstained clothes, He said the attack would not stop Khan's protest march to Islamabad, and Khan’s supporters rallied in different parts of the country after the shooting.
+In a video statement, with his bloodstained clothes visible, he said the attack would not stop Khan's march on Islamabad.
+Khan’s supporters rallied in different parts of the country after the shooting.

-Khan has been at loggerheads with Pakistan’s powerful military and has refused to halt his plans to march on the capital.
-The military has said that although Khan had a democratic right to hold a rally in Islamabad, no one would be allowed to destabilize the country.
-Authorities in Islamabad have already deployed additional security around the city to deter any clashes or violence.
+Khan has been at loggerheads with Pakistan’s powerful military and has refused to halt his protest plans in the capital.
+The military has said that although Khan had a right to hold a rally there, no one would be allowed to destabilize the country.
+Authorities in Islamabad have deployed additional security to deter any clashes.

 The attack came less than a week after Khan began his march from Lahore, the capital of Punjab province, with thousands of supporters.